yuichielectric/learning-lab-components/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug Report

 **Current behavior**
-A clear and concise description of the behavior (with optional code snippets).
+A clear and concise description of what the bug is (with optional code snippets).

 <!--